On Your Radar: Singles

 The album's lead single was confirmed to be "Notorious".
 The track was produced by Steve Mac and written by himself and Ina Wroldsen whom the pair have previously work together on a number of singles for the band including "Ego".
 The single premiered on Chris Moyles's breakfast show on 20 May 2011 on BBC Radio 1.
 The song has been described as "big" and that it was "quite amazing" and often getting comparison to music by The Black Eyed Peas, Kelis and Rihanna.
 Music Entertainment said, The Saturdays are back and they are bringing a tougher, edgier sound."
 The band flew out to Los Angeles to film the music video for "Notorious" According to the band, they took the music video influences outline from TV series, Ugly Betty.
 The single was officially released on 22 May 2011, a week later it entered the UK Singles Charts at number-eight, becoming the band's ninth top ten hit on the UK Singles Chart.
 It also entered the Irish Singles Charts at number nineteen.
 The official remix of the song was revealed to feature guest vocals from Chipmunk.

 "All Fired Up" was confirmed to be the second single from the album after the band announced their first arena tour.
 The single was released on 4 September 2011.
-Although the song sold the moer copies in its first three days of release than any of their previous singles it only managed to chart at number-three on the UK Singles Chart.
+Although the song sold more copies in its first three days of release than any of their previous singles, it only managed to chart at number three on the UK Singles Chart.
 A third single was confirmed to be released before the album and would be a ballad.
 It was confirmed on 28 September 2011, that "My Heart Takes Over" would be the third single released from the album.
 It received its first radio airplay on 29 September 2011 on The Chris Moyles Show, and a video was shot in Iceland.
 Capital FM reported that "The Way You Watch Me" was being lined up as a fourth single, however the group moved on to a new album era with the release of a brand new song "30 Days" in May 2012, which would precede their fourth album Living for the Weekend (2013).